-Jarod Greene, VP of Product Marketing at Cherwell Software and former Gartner IT service management (ITSM) industry analyst, shares six considerations to keep in mind before switching to a new ITSM tool.
+Jarod Greene, VP of Service Management Strategy at Cherwell Software and former Gartner IT service management (ITSM) industry analyst, shares six considerations to keep in mind before switching to a new ITSM tool.
 With more than 12 years of ITSM industry experience, Jarod understands the market from the vendor, end-user, customer, and analyst perspectives.
 He’s published many white papers and research articles, and his proficiency in IT service support management processes, organizational structures, and technology is sought after for speaking engagements, customer consultations, and product development.

 Stop me if you’re heard this before, but on average, IT organizations replace their ITSM solution once every five years.

 Compared to other types of enterprise software, that’s an incredible churn rate.
 It’s rare to hear about an organization replacing their CRM or ERP solution that often, but this high attrition level is very common in the realm of ITSM.
 From our vantage point, speaking with many IT organizations regularly, we see that ITSM solutions aren’t replaced because they lack certain features or functions, but rather for reasons that existed at the onset of the tool’s acquisition.
 In some cases, the ITSM tool was never scoped properly.
 Or perhaps it was implemented poorly.
 Perhaps it was purchased for the wrong reasons.
 Or the IT organization had ineffective processes to begin with, and the ITSM tool just automated those processes.

 Tweet this: What should you consider before you think about switching your ITSM tool

 Understanding all the things that a new solution can do for you is easy.
 But while it may seem like you’re making a simple technology switch, it’s important to remember that ITSM replacements are major projects, and the execution of the solution is often part of a larger, more complex infrastructure and operations improvement initiative.
 Success—or failure—is magnified across the entire IT organization.